-The fight against cartels is one of the main priorities of the SCA, and measures relating to the detection of cartels has increased, especially concerning bid-rigging cartels in public procurement procedures.
+The fight against cartels is one of the main priorities of the SCA, and measures relating to the detection of cartels has increased, especially concerning bid rigging cartels in public procurement procedures.
 There are several ongoing investigations at the SCA of companies suspected of having colluded at the bidding stage.

 Antitrust: restrictive agreements and dominance

 Chapter 2, Section 1 of the Competition Act prohibits the cooperation between undertakings that has as its object or effect the prevention, restriction or distortion of competition in the market to an appreciable extent, whereas Chapter 2, Section 7 of the Competition Act sets out the prohibition against abuse of a dominant position.
-The provisions are modelled on Articles 101 and 102 TFEU.
+The provisions are modelled on Articles 101 and 102 of the TFEU.

 i Significant cases